rafal-szypulka/itm_exporter/README.md

 # ITM Exporter
-ITM Exporter is a Prometheus exporter for IBM Tivoli Monitoring v6 and IBM Application Performance Management v8 (on-prem.
+ITM Exporter is a Prometheus exporter for IBM Tivoli Monitoring v6 and IBM Application Performance Management v8 (on-prem).
 The exporter uses ITM REST API to collect metrics from IBM ITM/APM.
 Note that ITM REST API is [not oficially supported](https://developer.ibm.com/answers/questions/358915/is-itm-rest-api-officially-supported-customer-uses/).